Donna Ruff: Recognition

-Ruff has been a recipient of a Pollock Krasner Foundation Grant the MIA Individual Artist Grant, Miami-Dade County, and the Ellies Creator Award from Oolite Arts, Miami.
+Ruff has been a recipient of a Pollock Krasner Foundation Grant the MIA Individual Artist Grant, Miami-Dade County, the Ellies Creator Award from Oolite Arts, Miami, and was a nominee for the Anonymous Was a Woman award.
 Her work is held in the public collections of the Victoria and Albert Museum, Morgan Library & Museum, Smith College Museum of Art, Philip and Patricia Frost Art Museum in Miami, Yale University Art Gallery Chasanoff collection of artists books, Library of Congress, American Embassy in Berlin; the Jane Voorhees Zimmerli Art Museum at Rutgers University, and New Mexico Museum of Art.